Ahmer Khan: Reporting

-In 2022, Ahmer reported on the extinction of the trams of Kolkata in India by documenting a film "Fighting to save the Last Trams of India" for SCMP News.
+In 2022, Khan reported on the extinction of the trams of Kolkata in India by documenting a film "Fighting to save the Last Trams of India" for SCMP News.
 In the same year, Khan covered the humanitarian cause from Assam, through his film for Vice, Muslims in India are Losing Their Rights and Homes.
 Ahmer also documented the deadly conspiracy theory, Love Jehad for The Guardian in 2022.